roddhjav/pass-import/README.md

 **Direct import**

 Passwords should not be written in plain text form on the drive.
-Therefore when possible, you should import it directly from the encrypted data.
+Therefore, when possible, you should import it directly from the encrypted data.
 For instance, with an encrypted keepass database:
 ```sh
 pass import keepass file.kdbx